icub-tech-iit/documentation/docs/icub_tendons/shoulder_elbow.md

 -->

 !!!
 Danger
-    You need to remove both tensioner of cable 2 and 3 in order to change one of them - meaning re-cabling pairs (1-2) and (3-4)
+    You need to remove both tensioners of cable 2 and 3 in order to change one of them - meaning re-cabling pairs (1-2) and (3-4)

 <center><img src='../img/shoulder/ICUB_SHOULDER_LEFT_Cable_2.png' width=90%></center>